MythoAway/MythoAway.github.io/README.md

 I will add a lot more in future releases.
 This is just my beta so I am just adding one piece of content per category.

 GNET is a website which hosts numerous emulation devices, games, programming, and more!

-GNET is transferred by email or other file transfer method.
-GNET will NOT self-update.
-I will release new versions in the future.
-GNET will not be in any online domain.